Pensacola Christian College: Rules and regulations

 PCC also prohibits physical contact and interaction between unwed members of the opposite sex.
-For example, a chaperone and "day-pass" is required for a "mixed group" for students under the age of 23.
-Students over the age of 23 are not required to have a chaperone on a date, but cannot go to a beach or a park after dark and cannot "visit the home of an unmarried person of the opposite gender."
+Mixed groups must obtain a "3+ Pass" to hang out off campus, however, men and women are not allowed to ride in the same vehicle to the destination without an approved chaperone.
+Students over the age of 23 are not required to have a chaperone on a date, but cannot go to a beach or a park after dark.

 Most stairwells, elevators, and parking lots on campus are segregated by gender.
+This includes all residence halls where the students live.

 Other prohibited activities at PCC include "fornication, adultery, homosexual behavior, or any other sexual perversion.
 Also, any involvement in pornography or sexual communications, including verbal, written, or electronic."
-In addition, "most forms of dancing," profanity, hazing, discrimination, gambling, stealing and "witchcraft, séances, astrology, or any other satanic practices" are also banned."
+In addition, "most forms of dancing," profanity, hazing, discrimination, gambling, stealing and "witchcraft, séances, astrology, or any other satanic practices" are also banned.
 Students are also not allowed to use, possess, or "associate" with alcohol, tobacco, and illicit drugs.
-Policy violations also include visiting movie theaters, patronizing unauthorized area businesses, being off campus after hours, being in a residence hall belonging to a member of the opposite sex, and engaging in social activities with members of the opposite sex as a group off campus.
+Policy violations also include visiting movie theaters, patronizing unauthorized area businesses, being off campus after hours, and being in a residence hall belonging to a member of the opposite sex.